youngtaekiim/pullpiri/doc/docs/getting-started.md

 All applications with test app will start in container.
 If you are familiar with container, you will find it easy to use.
 Although it supports `docker compose`, `Bluechi` uses podman as its container runtime, so `Piccolo` also uses `podman-kube` by default.
+If this is your first time, I recommend following [Example](/doc/examples/version-display/README.md) first.

 ### 1. Podman-kube
 Before starting, you must build container image,